 The Jewish Education Project provides opportunities for early childhood educators to connect with and learn from one another, to explore the evolving interests of young families, and to experiment with cutting edge approaches that meet the needs of the Jewish community’s newest members and their families.
 Together with leaders and providers of early childcare and enrichment programs, we create Jewish early childhood education that is an on-ramp for families’ continued Jewish engagement.

 We support our educators and their institutions through creating community and supporting one another.
 We know the task of working with young children is challenging, yet through continued community support we can learn from one another and raise up the field and the next generation.
-We offer professional networks for both leaders and teachers as well as run online professional development sessions in partnership with other Jewish Early Childhood Leaders such as The Paradigm Project and JCCA Sheva Center.
+We offer professional networks for both leaders and teachers as well as run online professional development sessions in partnership with other Jewish Early Childhood Leaders such as The Paradigm Project, JCCA Sheva Center, and Early Childhood Educators of Reform Judaism.
 Our work is based on responding to the needs of the field as well as research to ensure that we are supporting our teachers in innovative approaches and child-centered learning.

 Learn more about the resources we provide Early Childhood educators on our Jewish Educator Portal.